MicrosoftDocs/azure-devops-docs/docs/organizations/security/restrict-access.md

 > [!div class="mx-imgBorder"]
 > ![Screenshot of people picker](../../notifications/media/at-mention/identity-selector.png)

 Users and groups who are added to the **Project-Scoped Users** group can only see and select users and groups in the project they are connected to from a people picker.
-To scope people pickers for all project members, see [Manage your project, Limit identity search and selection](../../user-guide/project-admin-tutorial.md#limit-identity-selection).
+To scope people pickers for all project members, see [Manage your organization, Limit identity search and selection](../../user-guide/manage-organization-collection.md#limit-identity-selection).

 ::: moniker-end